 Dear Friends,

-Public schools in the Philippines can have large classes of over 60 children managed by a single teacher working long hours.
-Ephesians Christian Academy is a small private school giving a good elementary and primary education to children.
-Most come from very poor families.
-They now have 6 teachers for a total capacity of up to 64 children aged 6 to 10 years i.e. about 12 students to each class.
-Linked to the Bible Baptist Church in Santa Mesa, Metro Manila they have their own chaplain and management board registered with the Philippine government.
+Government schools in the Philippines have large classes of over 60 children often managed by a single teacher working long hours.
+By contrast, Ephesians Christian Academy (pre-school) is a small private pre-school giving a good basic elementary and primary education to children.
+Most children come from very poor families.

-Siloam have been assisting this school for a number of years.
-Initially we sponsored a few students who have subsequently gone on to the secondary public school where they are achieving very good marks.
-Without this help these children would not have had such a good start to their education.
-They come from very poor, difficult backgrounds with crowded and unstable wooden houses where fire and flooding due to tropical storms are constant risks.
+Siloam has been assisting this pre-school since 2009 when we initially sponsored a few children who have subsequently gone on to secondary school where they have achieved very good marks.
+Without the help of this private pre-school, these children would not have such a good start in their education.
+Most children come from very poor, difficult backgrounds often living in crowded and unstable wooden houses where fire and flooding due to tropical storms are a constant risk.

-I visit these places on a regular basis whenever I am in Manila, normally twice a year.
-Most families have around 4 to 6 children but a few I have visited have as many as 16 children in one family!
-In these situations the older children have responsibilities in caring for their younger siblings.
-The school offers counselling and advice to such families.
+Previously, Don Foster used to visit this project normally twice a year.
+Most of these families have around 4 to 6 children but a few families that Don visited in the past had as many as 16 children in one family!
+In these situations, the older children are left with the responsibilities in caring for their younger siblings.
+The Ephesians Christian Academy – (pre-school) offers counselling and gives advice to such families as these.

 This is where we live.
 The area here is often flooded.
 Fires are also common.